Ergatoid: Variation among species

 Ergatoid morphology can vary greatly among different species, even within the same genus.
 For example, one paper found that the ergatoid queens of Megalomyrmex foreli are distinct from workers, with an enlarged gaster, while the ergatoid queens of closely related Megalomyrmex wallacei are very similar in size to their workers.
 Army ant ergatoids are much larger than workers, with large gasters that help them to maintain millions of ants that can make up army ant colonies.
 The ergatoid queens of the species Blepharidatta conops are quite morphologically distinct as well, with an enlarged head used to wall off the nest entrance in the case of invasion by predators.

 Ergatoid males

 The species Cardiocondyla obscurior produces both regular, winged males and ergatoid males.
-In addition to the loss of wings, male C. obscurior have altered eye structure and pigmentation, larger bodies, and lifelong spermatogensis.
-In addition to their morphological changes, male C. obscurior ergatoids exhibit high levels of aggression toward each other, so much so that they've been dubbed local fighter ants.
+In addition to the loss of wings, male C. obscurior have altered eye structure and pigmentation, larger bodies, and lifelong spermatogenesis.
+In addition to their morphological changes, male C. obscurior ergatoids exhibit high levels of aggression toward each other, so much so that they have been dubbed local fighter ants.
 Similar morphology and behavior has been noted in Cardiocondyla nuda, which only produces ergatoid males.